• Skip to primary navigation

 ...
 I just realized that I never posted any of my recipes for banana muffins.
 Whoops.
 I should get on that.

-These are great on their own, warm or cold... but would also be fabulous with cream cheese, or a bit of cream cheese frosting.
+These easy pumpkin spice muffins are great on their own, warm or cold... but would also be fabulous with sweet cream cheese, or a bit of cream cheese frosting.
 (Pumpkin cupcakes, I guess!)

-They're great as not only as an easy, grab-and-go breakfast, but also as a relatively healthy snack.
+As regular-sized muffins, they’re great as not only as an easy, grab-and-go breakfast, but also as a relatively healthy snack during the fall season.

 Anyway, let’s get to it!